Gymbag4u

 Image credit to Bing.com | All Creative Commons

-One of the greatest things about kindness is that it can be so contagious.
-A single act of kindness often breeds another, and another.
+One of the greatest things about kindness is that it can be so habitual.
+A single act of kindness often breeds another, and then another.
 Take, for example, the legendary Manitoba tale where one customer decided to purchase the coffee of the person in front of her.
 That single act was followed by 226 subsequent acts of kindness.
-It’s a powerful reminder: kindness is a ripple effect that can spread throughout communities.
+It’s a powerful reminder, that kindness is a positive effect that can viraly spread throughout communities.

-Research backs this up.
-A Cornell University study found that simply witnessing an act of kindness can trigger what they call a “cascade of generosity.”
-And when we’re on the receiving end of kindness, we’re more likely to pay it forward ourselves.
-In short, kindness creates a cycle—one that can uplift not just individuals, but entire social networks.
+Research backs this up, as a recent Cornell University study found that simply act of kindness can trigger what they call a chain reaction of social generosity.
+And when we are on the receiving end of kindness, we thoughtfully pay it forward automatically it by ourselves.
+In short, kindness creates a cycle of supporting others, that can uplift not just individuals, but entire create a social support networks.

 Kindness Is Good for You, Too

-Here’s the part we usually skip: being kind not only helps others—it also makes us better off.
+Here’s the part we usually skip, as being kind not only helps others, it also makes us better off.

-There is also a subtle link between self-improvement and helping others.
-People who provide advice or support are more oriented to their goals, whether that means becoming healthier, getting more done, or learning a new skill.
-Altruism appears to be a two-way street: it’s good for the recipient, and it’s good for the giver.
+There is also a link between self-improvement and helping others.
+People who provide advice or support are found more firm with their life goals, whether it could be of becoming healthier, getting more tasks done, or learning a new skill.
+Kindness is be a two-way coin, it’s good for the recipient, as well as it haves good impacts for the giver also.

 Small Acts, Big Impact

-Although kindness is important to most of us, we often don’t realize the power that our actions can have.
-We may fear it won’t be seen, or question whether it’s worth it.
-But according to studies featured by The New York Times, individuals themselves tend not to know how meaningful their kindness actually is to others.
+Although kindness is important to most of us, we often don’t realize the power of our actions.
+We may fear it won’t be seen, or question whether it’s worth doing it.
+But according to studies featured by The New York Times, individuals themselves do not know how meaningful their kindness actually is to others.

 The answer?
 Don’t think about it too much.
 A little thing that seems like nothing to you might mean everything to someone else.